RedRobocon06/MKW3DS_Launcher/README.md

 # Credits
-- @Nanquitas: BootNTRSelector, from which this app is forked.
+- [@Nanquitas](https://github.com/Nanquitas) : BootNTRSelector, from which this app is forked.
-- @44670: Initial BootNTR and NTR CFW developer.
+- [@44670](https://github.com/44670) : Initial BootNTR and NTR CFW developer.